alexeybusygin/ShippingRates/README.md

 UPS has deprecated access key authentication in favor of an OAuth 2.0 security model for all APIs.
 Beginning August 5, 2024, access keys will no longer be supported.
 More details at the UPS site: https://developer.ups.com/oauth-developer-guide?loc=en_US

-The new authentication model has been implemented in the package since version 2.1.0.
+The new authentication model was implemented in the package starting with version 2.1.0.

 ## How to Install